callpraths/callpraths.github.io/_drafts/geo-feature-study.md

     TODO: Insert image.

-In the rest of this article, I address a single point of comparison between these alternatives -– feature parity.
+In the rest of this article, I address a single point of comparison between these alternatives – feature parity.
 As a rust developer, the relevant API for you is the one exported finally by the _geos_ crate so I mostly reference that in my comparison.

-_libgeos_’ feature set is more extensive than _geo_, and it also uses [more complex namespaces](https://libgeos.org/doxygen/namespaces.html) for organization of the functionality.
+_libgeos_’ feature set is more extensive than _geo_, and it uses [more complex namespaces](https://libgeos.org/doxygen/namespaces.html) for organization of the functionality.
-For my comparison, I chose a different option for organizing the functionality –  I classified _geo_’s functions into the [PostGIS reference documentation](https://postgis.net/docs/reference.html) sections. _PostGIS_ is a widely used and extensive implementation of the [OGC Simple Feature Access-SQL standard](https://www.ogc.org/standards/sfs) so it is useful to map the features to _PostGIS_.
-I also think that _PostGIS_ has the most intuitive organization of the feature set and the best in-depth documentation of each feature.
-For each section, I map _geo_'s functionality to_geos_, and call out features that are missing in _geo_.
+For my comparison, I chose a different option for organizing the functionality –  I classified _geo_’s functions using [PostGIS reference documentation](https://postgis.net/docs/reference.html) sections. _PostGIS_ is a widely used and extensive implementation of the [OGC Simple Feature Access-SQL standard](https://www.ogc.org/standards/sfs) so it is useful to map the features to _PostGIS_.
+I also think that _PostGIS_ has the most intuitive organization of the feature set and the best in-depth documentation of each function.
+For each section, I map _geo_'s functionality to _geos_, and call out features that are missing in _geo_.

 Finally, all of these projects are actively being developed.
 This comparison (and links below) apply best to